- Annual ranking lists

 Star Grand Masters

-New in July 2017.
+New from July 2017.
 The ranks of 1, 2, 3, and 4 Star Grand Masters have been introduced to bridge the gap between the existing ranks of Grand Master and Premier Grand Master.
 It was recognised that whilst the requirements for these ranks are appropriate - 120,000 Master Points including 600 Green Points, and 1,500 Green Points respectively - the gap was too wide without there being interim levels which members could achieve as they strive to reach the highest rank.
 The concept of Star Grand Master was therefore introduce, with each additional 200 Green Points earning the member an additional star: i.e. 120,000 Master Points including 600 Green Points = Grand Master; 120,000 Master Points including 800 Green Points = 1 Star Grand Master; etc.

 The current Master Points scheme